mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 > Moved to GitLab Premium in 13.9.

-If this option is enabled, pipelines will be triggered when branches or tags are updated from the remote repository.
+If this option is enabled, pipelines trigger when branches or tags are updated from the remote repository.
 Depending on the activity of the remote repository, this may greatly increase the load on your CI runners.
 Only enable this if you know they can handle the load.
-CI will run using the credentials assigned when you set up pull mirroring.
+CI uses the credentials assigned when you set up pull mirroring.

 ### Hard failure **(PREMIUM)**